 Fellows are expected to attend conferences and engage in additional educational opportunities to meet his/her academic needs.

-Pediatric Pulmonary Journal Club occurs monthly.
 Faculty work with the fellows to select and present appropriate journals.
-We believe these experiences are essential in teaching a fellow how to review a paper and critically analyze the literature.
-Each fellows presents and critically reviews an article at journal club at least once a year.
+Journal club is essential in teaching a fellow how to review a paper and critically analyze the literature.
+Fellows co-lead journal club at least once a year.
 Those in attendance develop competencies directed at patient care, knowledge and performance-based learning.

-This conference is scheduled the 4th Tuesday of every month.
-It is an interdisciplinary conference for discussion of complex patient cases that required a lung biopsy or that resulted in an autopsy.
-The focus of these cases is a systematic review of the patient’s problem, discussion of complications if they occurred in the case, and a review of the literature about the problem.
-All patients from the pediatric pulmonary service that have died and had an autopsy will have their case reviewed in this conference.
+This interdisciplinary conference focuses on discussion of complex patient cases that required a lung biopsy or that resulted in an autopsy.
+The conference involves a systematic review of the patient’s problem, discussion of complications (if applicable), and a review of appropriate literature.
 Those in attendance develop competencies directed at patient care, knowledge, performance-based learning, and system-based learning.

-This conference is scheduled monthly.
-It is an interdisciplinary conference with chILD experts from pulmonary, pathology, and radiology.
+This interdisciplinary conference involves chILD experts from pulmonary, pathology, and radiology.
 1-2 patients with chILD are presented, either from Children’s Hospital Colorado or external consultations.

-This conference is scheduled monthly in the evenings during the academic year.
-It is a regional conference web –based conference, and Colorado has a strong presence with at least once presentation annually.
-This is a unique opportunity to learn about unusual cases from other centers as well as different centers’ approaches to diagnosis and management.
+This regional conference is web–based and provides a unique opportunity to learn about unusual cases from other centers as well as different centers’ approaches to diagnosis and management.
+Colorado has a strong presence here with at least one of our fellows presenting annually.

 As a section, we support exposing the fellows to national level research meetings.
-First year fellows will be allocated $1,500 to attend either the Cystic Fibrosis meeting or the American Thoracic Society Meeting.
-Senior fellows are expected to submit an abstract or proposed presentation, and are supported to attend one conference annually.
-Additional meetings at which the fellow will be presenting research papers or abstracts may be arranged with their research mentor.
+First year fellows will attend either the Cystic Fibrosis meeting or the American Thoracic Society Meeting.
+Senior fellows are also supported to attend these meetings and are expected to submit an abstract or proposed presentation.
+Additional meetings at which the fellow will be presenting research papers or abstracts may be arranged with their research mentor and the fellowship director.

 Clinical Scientist Master’s Program